 Many clubs play in competitive provincial leagues, whilst some also offer internal leagues.
 Because not all students enjoy playing competitive sport, the residence system offers students the opportunity for a social and less competitive team sport.
 The Sports Rep on each House Committee is charged with organising such events.
 In addition, the Rhodes Health Suite offers weight training, aerobics and spinning classes.
 The weight training facility consists of cardio-vascular, circuit and free-weight training sections and instructors are available to assist with personal training programmes.

-A student on financial aid is offered either a full or a partial rebate to join one sports club or one section of the Health Suite.
+A student on financial aid may apply to Sports Council via the Manager: Sports Administration for a rebate to join one sports club or one section of the Health Suite.

 Sports on offer at Rhodes